John2020-cyber/auroratask-Backend/README.md

 minikube service backend --url
 ```
 You can input the `*YOUR MINIKUBE IP*:30080` in browser or you can `curl http:\\*YOUR MINIKUBE IP*:30080`
+## Helm Chat for Backend
+It resides in the directory kubernetes/backend-helmchart.
+It's not completed, I couldn't run it in my environment.
+It has some issues suggested that needs resolving.

 ##                                                         ***THE BACKEND END***